sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction.md

 The Ṛg Veda grew out of the cultural and religious milieu of the ancient Indo-European peoples.
 It shares much in common with the Avestan texts of Iranian Zoroastranism, and more distantly, the mythologies of Europe.
 It seems that the Indo-European people moved into India around a millennium before the Buddha, with distinct clans maintaining sets of sacred lore.
 In the early centuries of the first millennium BCE, in the area know as the Kuru country (modern Delhi), the clans were unified into the classical brahmanical kingdom whose story is echoed in the Mahābharata.
 The Ṛg Veda was forged from the books of the clans, wrapped in opening and closing chapters emphasizing unity.
 By the time of the Buddha, the brahmanical culture and language had already become strongly established in the regions further south and east where the Buddha lived.

-The brahmins insisted on the holiness of their caste, the efficacy of their rituals, the truth of their scriptures, and the omnipotence of their deities.
+The brahmins insisted on the holiness of their caste, the efficacy of their rituals, the truth of their scriptures, and the omnipotence of their deity.
 The Buddha rejected all these claims out of hand.

 However, Brahmanical traditions were far from a unified monolith.
 We see a strong strand of questioning of tradition, of seeking out new ways, of earnest seeking of the truth; and such attitudes are just as strong in the Brahmanical texts as the Buddhist.